 In addition to being recognized as the winner of the 2021 FASB Emerging Scholar Award, the winning nominee will receive a monetary award from the FASB of $2,500.

 The nomination portal will open on October 4 and the winning candidate will be announced in December.
-Instructions can be downloaded below.
+Download instructions and sign up to receive the latest Emerging Scholar Award updates below.

 - Nominees must have been admitted to candidacy for a PhD degree in accounting

 - Nominees may not be on the job market before July 1, 2022

 - Candidates must be nominated by the Chair of their dissertation committee (multiple nominations from a chair will be accepted)